 The Chamber Ensemble

-Once the ensemble is in place the members of the group break up into mixed or same instrument duos, trios, and quartets.
-The various groupings play music that is accompanied by the piano or is unaccompanied, such as the standard string quartet of two violins, a viola, and a cello.
-In addition to playing for many campus activities such as Chapels, the Medallion Dinner, as well as special services and formal recitals, the CCCE is often invited to perform for community functions such as the South Carolina General Assembly Women’s Caucus Jean Laney Harris Memorial Luncheon, the Wednesday’s At Trinity Concert Series, and the South Carolina Independent Colleges & Universities Excellence in Teaching Awards Dinner, among many others.
+The Chamber Ensemble currently performs two concerts a year, one in the fall and one in the spring semester.
+In addition, the ensemble may perform for campus activities such as Chapels, the Medallion Dinner, special services, and formal recitals.
+The CCCE is often invited to perform for community functions such as the South Carolina General Assembly Women’s Caucus Memorial Luncheon, the Wednesdays At Trinity Concert Series, and the South Carolina Independent Colleges & Universities Excellence In Teaching Awards Dinner.